Bulk Senders Guidelines

-- The sending IP must have a PTR record (i.e., a reverse DNS of the sending IP) and it should match the IP obtained via the forward DNS resolution of the hostname specified in the PTR record.
-Otherwise, mail will be marked as spam or possibly rejected.
+- The sending IP must have a PTR record (i.e. a reverse DNS of the sending IP) and match the IP obtained via the forward DNS resolution of the hostname specified in the PTR record.

-- The sending domain should pass either SPF check or DKIM check.
-Otherwise, mail might be marked as spam.
+- The sending domain should pass either a SPF check or DKIM check.

-- Using an email address list purchased from a third-party.
+- Purchasing an email address from a third-party

-- Setting a checkbox on a web form or within a piece of software to subscribe all users by default (requiring users to explicitly opt-out of mailings).
+- Including a checkbox on a web form or in software that is automatically checked and subscribes users by default

-- By replying to your email with an unsubscribe request.
+- An option to reply to your email to unsubscribe

-- One-click: Add the following headers as described in RFC 8058:
+- Add the following headers for one-click unsubscribe as described in RFC 8058:

 If the recipient unsubscribes, you'll get this POST request: